Zbigniew (duke of Poland): Rule of Sieciech

 Denarius with "cavalry" cross of Sieciech.

-During the stay of Zbigniew in Quedlinburg, his father Władysław I became dependent on his supporter, Count Palatine Sieciech, to whom Władysław probably owed his throne.
+During the stay of Zbigniew in Quedlinburg, his father, Władysław I, became dependent on his supporter, Count Palatine Sieciech, to whom Władysław probably owed his throne.
 Sieciech was also the first guardian of Bolesław, still a minor.
 In his intrigues to take over control of the country, the Palatine was supported by the Prince's wife Judith Maria.

 In 1090, Sieciech, with his militia, took control of Gdańsk Pomerania.
-Władysław I prevented further actions through fortification of major towns and burning of others.
+Władysław I prevented further actions through the fortification of major towns and the burning of others.
 Several months later, a rebellion of the elite of Gdańsk restored their independence.
-In the autumn of 1091, Polish and Bohemian militia made a further but unsuccessful invasion of Pomerania which culminated in a battle at the Wda river.
+In the autumn of 1091, Polish and Bohemian militia made a further but unsuccessful invasion of Pomerania, which culminated in a battle at the Wda river.

 During this time, Polish policy was focused on Kievan Rus'.
 The Rurikid princes of the Rostislavich line, then in power in Russia, didn't recognise Polish sovereignty, and invaded Poland repeatedly, especially Prince Vasilko of Terebovlia, allied with the Kipchaks.
 Sieciech was installed as the effective ruler of Poland.
 He demonstrated this by minting his own coin and consolidated his position by appointing his supporters to the judiciary.
 The main motivation of Sieciech was his lust for power and wealth, and adopted violent methods to achieve them.
 The repressive actions of Sieciech (selling into slavery, removal from offices, sentences of exile) caused a massive political emigration from Polish territories to Bohemia.